excoffierleonard/leogpt/README.md

+Create an directory where you create an empty __init__.py file.

-Create a config.py file in a /config/ subdirectory of the root of leogpt.py and configure the following:
+In the same directory create a config.py file and configure the following:

 openai_api_key = 'YOUR_OPENAI_API_KEY'
 discord_bot_token = 'YOUR_DISCORD_BOT_TOKEN'